 Listen to any storage vendor pitch, and “simple” and “easy” are sure to be words they use.
-But what do these mean when it comes to storage systems?
+But what does storage simplicity really mean?

 Simple user interfaces ?